 The main benefit of having your own website is for branding purposes.
 Ideally, your domain name will be your author’s name so that you can be found when a fan searches your name online.

 Author websites don’t need to be too complex at all.
 Google your favorite authors and see what they are doing and get yourself a website that looks even better than theirs.
 Here are a few examples of book author’s websites:

 Find out if the domain name you have in mind is available by typing it in this Domain Name Search Tool.

 Squarespace allows you to easily create professional-looking websites without having any prior experience.

 Use the Facebook Pixel to learn more about your website visitors.
-This is a more advanced book marketing tactic.
+This is a more advanced book marketing tips.
 Similar to Google Analytics, by copying and pasting a few lines of code on your website you will be able to get helpful insight from your visitors.
-With the Facebook Pixel you will be able to learn more about the users that visit your site.
+With the Facebook Pixel, you will be able to learn more about the users that visit your site.

 This data can be used to enhance the targeting of a Facebook Advertising Campaign.
-If a user visits your website and doesn’t download or buys your book, you can later on display ads to them while they spend their time in Facebook.
+If a user visits your website and doesn’t download or buy your book, you can later display ads to them while they spend their time on Facebook.
 Hopefully, this second time you will be able to convince them of purchasing and reading your ebook.

 To put it super simple, the guys from Wordstream made a great infographic that shows you every possible way of taking advantage of Facebook Advertising features.